scepman/scepman-docs/docs/certmaster-configuration/application-settings/basics.md

 **Description:**\
 This is the URL of the SCEPman instance that belongs to this Certificate Master.
 If you have a geo-redundant setup, this should be the URL of the SCEPman App Service nearest to Certificate Master.
 Certificate Master will submit certificate requests to this SCEPman instance for signing.

+## AppConfig:AzureStorage:TableStorageEndpoint

+This defines which Table Storage Endpoint to use to store certificate information.

+{% hint style="danger" %}
+Changes can harm your service!
+{% endhint %}

 ## AppConfig:RemoteDebug

 **Value:** _true_ or _false_